xlnl/how-to-node/README.md

 Note: 8000 is the path of your port and it will always be an integer - best to cycle between 3000 or 8000.

 You can also make "directories" or pages for your home route!
 This is in line with the URL pattern of domain/pages.
-This is called Express Routes(bold this).
+This is called **Express Routes**.

 ```
 app.get("/lam", (req, res)=>{